 On May 18, 1713, Queen Anne approved Charles Eden to be the next Governor of North Carolina.
 On June 18, 1713, the Board of Trade issued a memorandum about this approval.
 Click Here to read that memorandum from the Board of Trade.

 The Lords Proprietors issued a commission and instructions to Gov. Charles Eden on July 13, 1713.
-He presented these to the Executive Council on May 28, 1714 and took the oaths of office.
+He presented these to the Executive Council in North Carolina on May 28, 1714 and took the oaths of office.

 Perhaps one of the most colorful Governors of Colonial Carolina, Charles Eden has also proven to be one of the most controversial subjects for many historians.

 The circumstantial evidence of his connection with the pirate Blackbeard is truly damaging, however, Eden has been described as a "man of fair ability and amiable disposition and during his administration was generally held in high esteem in the colony".

 Yet Williamson says of him, "his administration was checkered by trouble and clouded by disgrace, that he might and should have prevented; and his conduct, when viewed in the most favorable light was very imprudent, though his guilt was not fully established".

 Still another state historian says that Eden "was polished, a genial and popular man in social intercourse and soon became trusted and beloved in all portions of the state".

 No doubt, this uncertainty of his character tends to give him a more romantic and legendary aspect.